What Is Adjusted Trial Balance?

 - Rent is inclusive of refundable deposit of= $ 20,000

-Now, the adjustments need to be done in trial balance for the above details.
+The adjustments need to be made in the trial balance for the above details.

-Hence, the trial balance made includes all considerable adjustments and this is termed as adjustment trial balance.
+Hence, the trial balance includes all considerable adjustments, which is termed as adjustment trial balance.

 There are two methods for the preparation –

-- The second method is quite simple and fast but it is not very systematic and usually used by small companies where less adjustment needs to be done.
+- The second method is quite fast and straightforward, but it is not systematic and usually used by small companies where less adjustment needs to be done.
 In this adjustment, entries are directly added to the unadjusted trial balance to convert it to an adjusted trial balance.

 Adjusted Trial Balance Video

-This has been a guide to what is Adjusted Trial Balance?
-Here we discuss adjusted trial balance examples, its preparation, and purpose along with journal entries.
+This article has been a guide to what is Adjusted Trial Balance.
+We explain it along with example, accounting, purpose, how to make it, vs unadjusted trial balance.
 You may learn more about accounting from the following articles –